risckaust/risc-documentations/docs/source/1-ros-basics.rst

 For reference see `Turtlebot wiki page <http://wiki.ros.org/Robots/TurtleBot>`_.

-Open application called **Terminator**, it's highly to use this application instead of stock Terminal.
+Open application called **Terminator**, it's highly recommended to use this application instead of stock Terminal.
 You can have tabs or split windows into few terminals.
 To install the required packages, execute the following commands.

 .. code-block:: bash